HPV vaccination in Japan: Political and social factors

-In a 2013 session of the National Diet, Upper House member Michiko Ueno expressed concern regarding HPV vaccine promotion, stating that the government may not have provided sufficient consideration to sexual education in relation to administering the vaccine to girls in their early teens.
-Fellow Councillor Eriko Yamatani also opposed public vaccination, arguing that it "presupposes sexual experience in early adolescence," and claimed that regular medical checkups alone could prevent nearly 100% of cervical cancer deaths.
+In a 2013 session of the National Diet, Upper House member Michiko Ueno (上野通子) expressed concern regarding HPV vaccine promotion, stating that the government may not have given sufficient consideration to sexual education in relation to administering the vaccine to girls in their early teens.
+Fellow councillor Eriko Yamatani (山谷えり子) also opposed public vaccination, arguing that it "presupposes sexual experience in early adolescence," and claimed that regular medical checkups alone could prevent nearly 100% of cervical cancer deaths.

-Religion

 In street demonstrations organized by the Unification Church, banners reading "Sexual ethics education over HPV vaccine subsidies" were displayed, and participants chanted slogans opposing public funding for the vaccine.
 At the time, a misconception that cervical cancer resulted from sexual promiscuity was prevalent in some circles.
-Given the church's emphasis on purity education as a doctrinal priority, HPV vaccination was seen as incompatible with its moral teachings.
+Given the church's emphasis on educational purity as a doctrinal priority, HPV vaccination was seen as incompatible with its moral teachings.